rasidi3112/Quantum-AI-Hybrid-Cloud-Framework/README.md

 ## Purpose

-This framework empowers researchers, educators, and engineers to build, validate, and deploy hybrid quantum-classical AI systems with the rigor of modern MLOps—enabling international collaboration, hardware aware experimentation, and real-world quantum advantage exploration.
+This framework empowers researchers, educators, and engineers to build, validate, and deploy hybrid quantum classical AI systems with the rigor of modern MLOps enabling international collaboration, hardware aware experimentation, and real world quantum advantage exploration.

 ---